WHO WE ARE

 Rod Wood

 Wood graduated from Goodrich (Mich.)
-High School, earned a Bachelor of Business Administration degree from the University of Michigan and a graduate degree from the ABA Graduate School of Commercial Banking.
+High School, and earned a Bachelor of Business Administration degree from the University of Michigan and a graduate degree from the ABA Graduate School of Commercial Banking.

 Patrick McTigue